-- This measure is related to: - 0209: Comfortable Dying: Pain Brought to a Comfortable Level Within 48 Hours of Initial Assessment - During the post comment call on May 13, 2019 the Committee will discuss how these measures work together to address provisions of the IMPACT Act and whether there is opportunity for harmonizing the specifications.
+- This measure is related to: - 0209: Comfortable Dying: Pain Brought to a Comfortable Level Within 48 Hours of Initial Assessment - During the post comment call on May 13, 2019, CMS representatives provided an informational update on how the measures under evaluation work together to address provisions of the IMPACT Act.
+Due to differences in care settings and data collection instruments, these measures are harmonized to the extent possible.